The Agouti Series

 a - recessive black

-Broadly speaking, the agouti series controls which cells produce eumelanin (black pigment) and, in the case of the agouti gene itself, when.
+Broadly speaking, the agouti series controls which cells produce eumelanin (black pigment, or liver/isabella/blue when modified) and, in the case of the agouti gene itself, when.

 It is important to note that the genes on the A series can only be expressed if the dog has one of the following genotypes on the K locus: kk, kkbr or kbrkbr.
 If the dog has just one K allele then it will be solid black (or liver/blue/isabella).
 A solid black dog may be genetically a sable, tan-point or agouti, but it will not be able to display it.